 These are the other trade show giveaways I’ve come across that didn’t present much value and were quickly filed away in the round folder .

-Stress Balls – As long as they aren’t toxic the best use for these is as a dog chew toy.
+As long as they aren’t toxic the best use for these is as a dog chew toy.
 I don’t know about you but I’ve never used a stress ball for more than a dozen squeezes in any month period.
+And usually not even outside the conference.
 They just take up desk space in my opinion.
-Please comment below if you beg to differ.

 Recommendation: Stay away from stress balls.
 Think of alternatives such as branded baseballs, basketballs, footballs, frisbees, etc. something that is less….lame.